uclanelsonlab/nl-rna-seq_wf/README.md

 - **BEDTOOLS**: CDS region identification and coverage-based filtering for variant calling
 - **DEEPVARIANT**: Advanced variant calling with custom model support and comprehensive reporting

+**Workflow Dependencies**: DEEPVARIANT requires BEDTOOLS to run first, as it uses the generated CDS bed file to define the regions for variant calling.
+This ensures variant calling is focused on coding sequences with adequate coverage.

 ## 🐛 Troubleshooting

 ### Common Issues